swarmsolver-ai/docs.swarmsolver.ai/docs/swarmsolver/setup.md

     - **Server Port**: The `port` setting under `server` specifies the port number on which SwarmSolver will run.
 The default port is 8088, but you can change it to any available port number if needed.
     - **Workspaces**: Under `ai.swarmsolver`, you define the workspaces with their respective paths.
 Replace the example paths with the actual paths where your workspace data is stored.

+## Additional Steps

+1. **Copy Default Workspace Structure**:
+   - When create a new workspace copy the directory structure from the default workspace.
+A workspace has the following structure:
+     ```
+     workspace
+     ├── config
+     │   ├── keys.properties
+     │   └── agents.groovy
+     └── data
+     ```

+2. **Get OpenAI API Key**:
+   - The default agent defined in agents.groovy uses the OpenAI API
+   - Obtain an OpenAI API key from OpenAI and paste it into the `keys.properties` file in the `config` directory.
+The entry for the key should be in the format: `OPENAI_API_KEY=sk-...`.

+With these additional steps, your SwarmSolver setup will be complete and ready to run.
 ## Running SwarmSolver

 ### On Linux